tedmiston/notes/podcasts/Startup School Radio/35 - Paul Graham.md

 # startup school radio 35 - paul graham

+hosted by aaron harris, kat manalac "man-yawl-ik"

 [episode](https://soundcloud.com/akharris/startup-school-episode-35-y-combinator-co-founder-paul-graham) |
 [transcript](http://www.themacro.com/articles/2016/02/paul-graham-startup-school-radio-interview/)

-## meta

-- hosted by aaron harris, kat manalac "man-yawl-ik"

-## notes
+---

 - trick for interviews: "if someone asks you a boring question, just answer the interesting one they might have asked and nobody complains"
 - donald rumsfeld is a beast at answering interview questions w/o saying anything he doesn't want to say